 In the Macintosh software artists confronted that rarest of things, a completely new canvas.
 It wasn’t just a case of the Mac being better than the PCs that had come before; they’d had plenty of experience already dealing with that.
 No, the Mac was not so much better as fundamentally different.
 For all the possibilities opened up by the Mac’s mouse, its toolbox of GUI widgets accessible by any program, its crisp high-resolution screen, and its ability to make practical use of sampled sound recorded from the real world, there were also lots of caveats and restrictions.
 The black-and-white display and the lack of handy joysticks, not to mention the lack of obvious ways to get out of the windows-and-mouse paradigm, meant that many or most existing games would make little sense on the Mac.
-All Mac software, games included, would have to not just build on the stuff that was already out there but strike off in entirely new directions.
+All Mac software, games included, would have to strike off in entirely new directions rather than building on the stuff that was already out there.
 That, of course, was very much how Steve Jobs and company had intended things to be on their paradigm-shifting creation.
 The original Mac team has mentioned almost to a person how excited they were at the launch to see what people would make with Macintosh, what they could do with this new set of tools.
 Game programmers were as eager as anyone to take up the challenge.

 At some point in the middle stages of the Lisa’s long gestation, a programmer specializing in printer interfacing named Steve Capps started tinkering in his spare time with Alice, a game inspired by the chess motif running through Lewis Carroll’s Through the Looking Glass.
 The player moved a piece representing Alice in real time around a chess board which was laid out in a striking 3D perspective, trying to stomp on all of the opposing pieces before they stomped on her.
 It was a simple concept, but, what with the player being subject to the normal movement rules of whatever chess piece she chose to play as in the beginning, one admitting of surprising depth.
 None other than the Lisa team’s head of systems programming, Bruce Daniels, introduced the Mac people to Alice.
 With the affable Daniels acting as intermediary, Capps soon received a Mac prototype along with the Mac team’s heartfelt request that he port Alice to it, a request to which he quickly acceded.
 It made a better fit to the Lisa’s more playful younger brother anyway, and, thanks to the Mac’s 3 extra MHz of clock speed, even ran more smoothly.

 As the big launch approached, Capps was understandably eager to explore the commercial potential of this game that had entranced so many of his colleagues.
 Trip Hawkins, who had continued to stay in touch with goings-on inside Apple even after resigning from the Lisa team, was sniffing around with proposals to release Alice under the Electronic Arts aegis, with whose accessible-but-arty early lineup it would have made an excellent fit.
 Steve Jobs, however, had other ideas.
-Feeling that the game should come out under Apple’s own imprint, he delivered a classically Jobsian carrot — that Apple would do an excellent job packaging and promoting the game — and stick — that, since Alice had been created by an Apple employee on the Apple campus using prototype Apple hardware and proprietary Apple software, it was far from clear that the game belonged to said employee in the first place.
-And so Capps agreed to allow his game to become the first and only one that Apple themselves would ever release for the Mac.
+Feeling that the game should come out under Apple’s own imprint, he delivered a classically Jobsian carrot — that Apple would do an excellent job packaging and promoting the game — and stick — that, since Alice had been created by an Apple employee on the Apple campus using prototype Apple hardware and proprietary Apple software, it was far from clear that the game belonged to said employee in the first place, and legal trouble might just be the result if Capps decided to assume it did.
+And so Capps agreed to allow his game to become the first and only such that Apple themselves would ever release for the Mac.

 Others also had good reason to be frustrated with Apple’s fear of fun.
 Infocom received a visit from Guy Kawasaki, today the most famous of all Apple’s early “Mac evangelists,” well before the Mac’s launch.
 In the words of Dan Horn, head of Infocom’s Micro Group, Kawasaki “begged” Infocom to get their games onto the Mac, and delivered several prototypes to make it happen.
 It turned out to be unexpectedly challenging.
 The pre-release version of MacOS that Infocom received with the prototypes was so buggy that they finally decided to throw it out altogether.
 They wrote their own simple window and menu manager instead, packaging it onto self-booting disks that dumped the player straight into the game.
 When the Mac debuted, Infocom’s catalog of ten games represented something like 50% of the machine’s extant software base.
 But by now the winds of change had blown at Apple, and Infocom couldn’t get Kawasaki or anyone else to even return their phone calls.
 No matter; Mac early adopters were a more accepting lot than much of Apple’s executive wing.
 Infocom did quite well on the Macintosh, especially in those earliest days when, Through the Looking Glass and a bare few others excepted, their games were the only ones in town.

-Still, Infocom were hardly the only gaming veterans to jump to the Mac, some more successfully than others.
+Still, Infocom was hardly the only gaming veteran test the Macintosh waters.
 Sierra and Origin Systems demonstrated how pointless it could be to try to force old paradigms into new via their ports of, respectively, Ultima II and III to the Mac.
 The latter is a particular lowlight, with Ultima‘s traditional alphabet soup of single-letter commands just jumbled into a couple of long menus helpfully labeled “A-M” and “N-Z.” Thankfully, most either did original work or took a lot more care to make their ports feel like native-born citizens of the Macintosh.

 Dan and Kathleen Spracklin, creators of the long-lived Sargon line of chess programs, ported the latest iteration Sargon III to the Mac complete with a new mouse-based interface and absolutely loads of learning aids and convenience features hanging from its menus.
 None other than Bill Atkinson, architect of QuickDraw and MacPaint, paused to note how the Mac version of Sargon III changed his very concept of what a chess program was, from an opponent to be cowed to something more positive and friendly, like the Mac itself.